section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 Click on New Project.

 You'll see this form.
-Fill out the Project Name and set the Authentication Mechanism to Testing.
+Fill out the project name and set the authentication mechanism to testing.

 ![Agora New Project Form](agora_new_project.png)